 A delightful town.
 The center square is a mix of historic buildings with a modern square completed in 2006.

 Vác is a one-thousand-year-old episcopal seat on the Danube bank.
-It was the terminus of the first railway service launched in Pest in 1846, at the time trains arrived here at a speed of 30 km per hour.
+It was the terminus of the first railway service launched in Pest in 1846 when trains arrived here at a speed of 30 km per hour.

 The country’s only triumphal arch, the Kőkapu (“Stone Gate”), can be seen here, erected in 1764 to celebrate the visit of the Empress Maria Theresa.
-Konstantin tér is dominated by the imposing Classicist cathedral.
+The imposing Classicist cathedral dominates Konstantin tér.
 The Episcopal palace (1 Migazzi tér) was built in the 18th century.
-The tabernacle of the Piarist Church and Monastery (Szentháromság tér) are also noteworthy.
+The Tabernacle of the Piarist Church and Monastery (Szentháromság tér) are also noteworthy.
 All houses on Március 15. tér are protected Baroque monuments.

 Visit Visegrád-Esztergom

 Visiting the Rennaissance Royal Palace (Királyi Palota) at Visegrád is surely a kind of time travel, which is only taken to another level by seeking out the historical exhibition in the Citadel (Citadella).
-Going further on along the Danube make sure to stop by the town of Esztergom and see the most prominent Roman Catholic basilica of Hungary.
-Here you should get across the Danube – and the border, too – and revel in the sight of the church from the downtown of Šturovo, as well.
+Going further along the Danube, make sure to stop by the town of Esztergom and see Hungary’s most prominent Roman Catholic basilica.
+Here, you should get across the Danube – and the border, too – and revel in the sight of the church from the downtown of Šturovo, as well.

 Explore the Monastery at Pannonhalma

 Prince Géza founded the monastery in 969.
-This is where the gothic cloisters are housed as well as a magnifi-cendy ornate 19th-century library, with the most important collection of Hungarian historical documents.
+This is where the gothic cloisters are housed and a magnifi-cendy ornate 19th-century library, with the most important collection of Hungarian historical documents.
 It sits on a hill between the forested slopes of the Bakony region and the low-lying Kisalföld (Little Plain), with a fantastic view.

-The cathedral incorporates the early 16th-century red marble Bakócz Chapel, the only intact Renaissance edifice in Hungary.
-The Treasury of the Cathedral exhibits the richest collection of Hungarian ecclesiastical art of some 400 items.
-The private royal chapel, the frescoed castle chapel and a rose window in the vicinity of the cathedral are remainders of a Romanesque royal palace.
+The cathedral incorporates the early 16th-century red marble Bakócz Chapel, Hungary’s only intact Renaissance edifice.
+The Treasury of the Cathedral exhibits the richest collection of Hungarian ecclesiastical art, which has some 400 items.
+The private royal chapel, the frescoed castle chapel, and a rose window in the vicinity of the cathedral are remains of a Romanesque royal palace.

 Historical Visegrád